-Having recently spent two weeks in Sri Lanka, I stayed in some amazing hotels and one of these was the Anantara Peace Haven Resort in Tangalle.
-I had wanted to stay in an Anantara hotel for a while, but hadn’t been to destinations where it worked with our itinerary and budget.
-However, on this two week Sri Lanka adventure, staying at the incredible Anantara Peace Haven Resort made complete sense as we had time to spend a relaxing few days in Tangalle, before venturing on to Yala National Park.
+I had wanted to stay at an Anantara hotel for a while, but it often hadn’t worked with our itinerary and budget.
+However, during our recent trip to Sri Lanka, staying at the incredible Anantara Peace Haven Resort made complete sense.
+We fortunately had time to spend a relaxing few days in Tangalle, before venturing on to Yala National Park.

 The Anantara in Tangalle, Sri Lanka did not disappoint.
-For my first experience of a hotel within the Anantara hotel collection, it was utterly fabulous and lived up to my high expectations.
+For my first experience of an Anantara hotel, it was utterly fabulous and lived up to my high expectations.
 From the landscaped grounds to our beautiful room, it was a magical stay.
 The food was also some of the very best we experienced in Sri Lanka.
-So without much further ado, here’s my review of the Anantara Peace Haven Tangalle Resort and why it is, in my opinion, one of the best luxury hotels in Sri Lanka.
+So without much further ado, here’s my review of the Anantara Peace Haven Tangalle Resort.
+And of course why it is, in my opinion, one of the best luxury hotels in Sri Lanka.

 Location of the Anantara Resort Tangalle

-There are two Anantara resorts in Sri Lanka, one much closer to Colombo and the international airport, at Kalutara, and the other located much further down the coast at Tangalle.
+There are two Anantara resorts in Sri Lanka.
+One is much closer to Colombo and the international airport, at Kalutara, and the other located much further down the coast at Tangalle.

 Whilst the drive is far longer to Tangalle at around 4 hours, visitors are rewarded with some of Sri Lanka’s best beaches and untouched landscapes.

-The Anantara Peace Haven Tangalle Resort is one of just a couple of luxury hotels in this southern part of Sri Lanka, and is easily one of the best places to stay in Tangalle.
+The Anantara Peace Haven Tangalle Resort is one of just a couple of luxury hotels in this southern part of Sri Lanka.
+It is easily the best luxury hotel in Tangalle.

-The resort’s specific location is adjacent to the scenic paradise that is Goyambokka beach, just 20 minutes drive from the commercial heart of Tangalle.
+The resort is adjacent to the scenic paradise that is Goyambokka beach.
+This is just 20 minutes drive from the commercial heart of Tangalle.
 You can see the location of the Anantara Peace Haven Tangalle Resort on Google Maps here.

 I love luxury hotel rooms, and for me it’s one of the most exciting things about checking into hotels.
 Sometimes, I prefer to stay in luxury hotels where there isn’t too much sightseeing to do, purely so that I can spend a good amount of time enjoying the hotel room.

-This was no exception at the Anantara Peace Haven Tangalle Resort, and I was almost relieved to see some cloudy and at times, rainy weather, so that I could spend more time in the room.
+This was no exception at the Anantara Peace Haven Tangalle Resort.
+I was almost relieved to see some cloudy and at times, rainy weather, so that I could spend more time in the room.

 The room was spacious, with one of the most comfortable beds I’ve experienced in a long time.
-The stunning bathroom had a glass wall as the partition, which could easily be blacked out with a pull down blind.
-The room was equipped with a huge smart TV, Bose bluetooth sound system, Nespresso coffee machine with lots of capsules, as well as a kettle and a small fridge.
+The stunning bathroom had a partition glass wall, with a black out pull down blind.
+The room was also equipped with a huge smart TV, Bose bluetooth sound system, a Nespresso coffee machine, as well as a kettle and a small fridge.

 I loved the contemporary, classy room decor and the soft furnishings too.
 It was so simple and so wonderfully relaxing to spend time in.
 As I said, I barely wanted to leave it!